bernardmcmanus/jquery.hx/README.md

 #### pseudoHide

 The pseudoHide option is necessary for full compatibility in Firefox and the native browser on certain Android devices.
-When pseudoHide is true, elements that are faded out will be hidden using the opacity and pointer-events properties.
-In most cases the result is functionaly equivalent to setting display equal to none, but allows for retrieval of the element's computed style.
+When pseudoHide is true, elements that are faded out will be hidden by setting the element's visibility, rather than display.
+Among other things, this allows for retrieval of the hidden element's computed style.

 =====